wtekimam/100-days-of-code/log.md

 **Thoughts**: I'm now a bit more familiar with using APIs.
 I am a bit lazy doing the design for the project so I just made a simple design that looks okay.

 **Link to work**: [Weather and Geolocation](https://codepen.io/freeCodeCamp/full/wGqEga)

+### Day 5: January 8, 2018

+**Today's Progress**: Done a few query and put in a template for FCC's wikipedia page

+**Thoughts**: Didn't progress as much as I like because I was multitasking.
+Shouldn't do that next time.
+The time to do this increased to 2 hours and didn't finish :(

+**Link to work**: None